by John Bandler

 - Protect the organization

-- Keep the organization in compliance.
+- Keep the organization in compliance with many legal requirements.

 - Initial information and summary (before your first read-through)